daos-stack/daos/src/vos/README.md

 ### Checksum VOS Flow (vos_obj_update/vos_obj_fetch)

 On update, the checksum(s) are part of the I/O Descriptor.
 Then, in akey_update_single/akey_update_recx, the checksum buffer pointer is included in the internal structures used for tree updates (vos_rec_bundle for SV and evt_entry_in for EV).
 As already mentioned, the size of the persistent structure allocated includes the size of the checksum(s).
-Finally, while storing the record (svt_rec_store) or extent (evt_insert) the checksum(s) are copied to the end of the persistent structure.
+Finally, while storing the record (svt_rec_store) or extent (evt_insert), the checksum(s) are copied to the end of the persistent structure.

 On a fetch, the update flow is essentially reversed.